Felimida luteopunctata (Gantès, 1962)

 The body is elongated, up to 30mm long, and quite high.
 The base color of the body and mantle is translucent purple, with some darker zones on the mantle.
 There is a broad yellow band around the mantle edge, inside of which is a thin brownish red zone, and inside this a broad bluish band.
 The reddish zone seems to be caused by the overlapping of the yellow and violet pigments and the broad inner bluish band is caused by the underlying opaque white mantle glands being obscured by the violet pigmentation of the mantle skin, so the blue band then varies from animal to animal depending on the development of the mantle glands.
 The mantle is covered with scattered opaque white and yellow spots of varying sizes.
 Usually the inner ones are white and smaller and the outer ones yellow and larger, but sometimes there are small yellow spots, or large white spots with a yellow centre that may appear “eroded” inside (Cervera, 2001 in Sea Slug Forum).
 Smaller specimens usually have less intense purple pigmentation and so they appear with a translucent violet-grey mantle.
 In small specimens the mantle glands are less obscured and so their reticulate is clearly visible, with their branching nature more obvious than in larger animals.
 The rhinophores are reddish-purple, darker towards the tip, but with a translucent white tip.
 The lamellae on the rhinophore club have small bluish white spots in adults, but these are absent in juveniles.
 The gills are similar in colour to the body, and have the same small whitish spots found on the rhinophores.

 Felimida luteopunctata is very similar to Felimida luteorosea: The small white spots on the gills and rhinophores have previously been considered a good character separating these species, but there are many pictures in the Internet (i.e. in Sea Slug Forum) showing similar spots in specimens of both species.
 The shape, size and colour of the spots on the mantle has also been used to separate these two species: Felimida luteopunctata is said to have small, irregular yellow spots in the center of the mantle, and larger spots on the mantle margin, but often the small spots are white and the larger spots are white with a yellow center.
 On the other hand F. luteorosea has a fairly even scattering of large spots [white with yellow centre] interspersed with a few small white or yellow spots.
 The only consistent difference seems to be that in F. luteorosea large spots have a smooth round edge while in F. luteopunctata the edge of larger spots is very irregular.
-As stated in the taxonomic note, there’s a long time controversy over the identity of Felimida luteopunctata and Felimida rodomaculata in the Canary Islands, but it will be necessary to perform molecular analysis to get the whole picture right.
+As stated in the taxonomic note, there was a long time controversy over the identity of Felimida rodomaculata in the Canary Islands, but it was resolved in favor of Felimida luteopunctata.

 This species feeds on sponges of the genus Ircina (Gantés, 1962).
 The spawn consists of a semitransparent ribbon wound in an almost 3 turn spiral of about 15-20 mm in diameter (picture by Poddubetskaia, 2003 in Sea Slug Forum, 2010); the ribbon is almost 3 mm high and contains white eggs tightly arranged in lines, having about 15-16 eggs in each line.
 Found from the intertidal zone down to 40 m.